 Tom Frame and Don Faulkner, Stromlo: An Australian Observatory, Allen & Unwin, 2003

 TR Ophel, A Tower of Strength: A History of the Department of Nuclear Physics, 1950-1997, Research School of Physical Sciences and Engineering, ANU, 1998

 Patrick Troy, The Urban Research Program 1966-1996, Research School of Social Sciences, ANU, 1997

 Peter Alexander Vidot, The History of the Australian National University Library 1946-1996, ANU, 1996

-Publications such as the Annual Reports, calendars and faculty handbooks are also useful sources which can be consulted at the University Archives.
+Publications such as the Annual Reports, calendars and faculty handbooks are also useful sources which can be consulted at the University Archives or online.

 Information about the history of the Australian National University online includes: